 He has developed considerable senior operational and technical expertise while working in both large and small organisations.

 Mr Hunt has extensive exposure across a wide range of commodities, processes and extraction techniques and spending a significant portion of this based in South Australia.

 Mr Hunt is a metallurgist with a BMet (Hons) from the University of Wollongong and a MEng from the University of Newcastle.
 He is a MAusIMM(CP) and a MIEAust and CPEng.

 Mr Trewartha is a Mining Engineer with more than 30 years’ experience in mining, holding senior positions both in Australia and overseas.

 He has a rounded experience in operational, project and technical management; from greenfield exploration through to feasibility studies and operations.
 With corporate experience as a Director in both private & listed companies.

-Mr Trewartha is a Mining Engineer with a BEng (Mining) from the University of South Australia.
+Mr Trewartha holds a BEng (Mining) from the University of South Australia.
 He is a FAusIMM.